 Please bring a yoga mat, a towel and a bottle of water.
 (Some spare mats are available).

 What if I have never practiced yoga before?

 We welcome active beginners just fill out the registration questionnaire and send a photo in and we will recommend the path which is right for you.

 How many men will I expect to find in each class?

-Class numbers vary from week to week depending on the time of year, weather, holidays and other unknown factors!
-But on average each class will have around 10 – 16 men attending.
+Class numbers vary from week to week depending on the time of year, weather, holidays and other unknown factors but the average is about 15.